AN INTERVIEW WITH JO MILLER, BE LEADERLY

 Denise: Yes, truly frustrating for those ascending the corporate ladder right now.

 Getting back to the earlier questions, you have created a framework and a process that you teach and speak about widely.
 How did you develop your framework?
 This is such a critical step for thought leaders.

 Jo: Well, the official headline that I share with people is that I interviewed over 1000 women and asked them about their career goals and leadership goals and the roadblocks they faced and the skills that they wanted to build, and from there I was able to come up with this road map, this program that I teach.

 Now, in reality, when I was doing individual coaching, I just did over 1000 introductory coaching sessions with people — walking them through a goal-setting process, understanding their goals, their challenges.
 So through that, I developed a very deep understanding of what women want in their careers, what they were dealing with, and also the roadblocks they needed to overcome.

 I haven’t done one-on-one coaching for many years now, but back then, when one of my coaching clients would break through one of these roadblocks and be able to move ahead and move beyond it, I said to her, “What you just did was awesome.
 Can I go tell 10 other people how you approached this?
 Because I think they would really benefit.”

 From there, it just sort of came together into this list of best practices or learnings and I came up with my own workshop curriculum.
 Then, I just got together a bunch of friends and tested it out and then booked a hotel room and invited my email list and I got their feedback and it just grew from there.

 Denise: So seeing these individual’s successes and breakthrough moments is what you based it on.

 Jo: Yes, exactly.
-One of my strengths is I do have nose for content -- seeing a problem and then seeing how a nugget of content or training could address it and pulling all those together into a broader curriculum.
+One of my strengths is I do have a nose for content — seeing a problem and then seeing how a nugget of content or training could address it and pulling all those together into a broader curriculum.

 Denise: So this is what you still teach in your workshops?